misterpokeylope/jekyll-blog/_posts/2014-6-18-chromebook.markdown

 For the past few years my main mobile workhorse has been a circa 2010 Asus eeePC netbook, running Arch Linux.
-I purchased it used a few years back after a increasing need to bring my computer with me to school, and the genuine discomfort of toting around the 17-inch laptop I use at home.
-While it's a wonderful machine, courtesy of Lenovo, it wasn't the most forward thinking of purchases.
+I purchased it used a few years back after a increasing need to bring my computer with me to school, and the genuine discomfort of toting around 17-inch Lenovo laptop I use at home.
+While it's a wonderful machine, it wasn't the most forward thinking of purchases.

 Forward to this summer, where I am currently taking Summer Semester classes, and where two of which involve developing Android applications.
 In the